 Subscription Revenue from TFC.tv (formerly TFC Now).
-Payment from online streaming services of Filipino-oriented content and programming received in advance is deferred (included as "Contract liabilities" in 2018 and "Deferred Revenue" under "Trade and other payables" account in 2017 consolidated statement of financial position) and recognized as revenue on a straight-line basis over the period during which the service is rendered.
+Payment from online streaming services of Filipino-oriented content and programming received in advance is deferred (included as "Contract liabilities" in 2019 and 2018 in the consolidated statement of financial position) and recognized as revenue on a straight-line basis over the period during which the service is rendered.

 Cable and Broadband Subscribers.
 Subscription and related installation fees are recognized over the subscription period and estimated length of customer relationship, respectively, in accordance with the terms of the subscription agreements.
-Subscription and related installation fees billed and collected in advance are deferred and shown as part of "Contract liabilities" in 2018 and "Deferred revenue" under "Trade and other payables" account in 2017 and recognized as revenue when service is rendered.
+Subscription and related installation fees billed and collected in advance are deferred and shown as part of "Contract liabilities" and recognized as revenue when service is rendered.